Blue Badge scheme

 We, your local authority, issue Blue Badges to eligible applicants and we are responsible for administering the scheme.

 Transport Scotland is responsible for the legislation setting out the framework for the scheme and supports local authorities to deliver the scheme.

-- What does a Blue Badge cost?
+- Apply for a Blue Badge

-- Blue badge application scam
+- Blue Badge application scam

 - Renewing a Blue Badge